mantidproject/mantid/docs/source/concepts/MatrixWorkspace.rst

 All Matrix Workspaces contain:

--  Measured or derived data with associated errors, this is refenced as a 2D array of counts and error data.
+-  Measured or derived data with associated errors, this is referenced as a 2D array of counts and error data.
 The axes are commonly "SpectraNumber" and another unit of measure, but are very flexible.

 Also they may contain: